lordmauve/pgzero/doc/introduction.rst

 change to an unhappy alien.

-There's a bug in this game though; the alien doesn't ever change back to a happy alien (but the sound will play repeatedly).
+There's a bug in this game though; the alien doesn't ever change back to a happy alien (but the sound will play on each click).
 Let's fix this next.

 Clock